Manny-D/Security-Risk-Assessment/README.md

 # Security Risk Assessment

 ## Description
-For this project, I leveraging insights from the completed [Audit Lab](https://github.com/Manny-D/Audit-Lab).
+For this project, I leveraged insights from the completed [Audit Lab](https://github.com/Manny-D/Audit-Lab).
 I conducted a comprehensive risk assessment to identify vulnerabilities and strengthen an organization's data security posture.

  ### Key Points